29 Types of Frogs in Mississippi

 The barking tree frog is a small frog with a light green body and darker green spots.
 These frogs are usually found near water, hanging out on the trees and bushes near the shoreline.
 The barkers will make loud calls at night, which is why they got their name.

-These types of frogs in Mississippi are active during the day and night, but more so at night than during the day.
+These frogs in Mississippi are active during the day and night, but more so at night than during the day.

 17. American Green Tree Frog